hamzachouaibi9/Hamza-s-Portfolio/replit.md

-# Hamza Chouaibi - Personal Portfolio Website
+# LUXE - Premium $50,000 One-Page Website

 ## Overview

-This is a modern, responsive personal portfolio website for Hamza Chouaibi, built as a single-page application using React, TypeScript, and Express.js.
-The website showcases professional skills, projects, and provides a contact form for potential clients and collaborators.
+This is an ultra-premium, luxury one-page website built with a $50,000 budget in mind.
+Created using React, TypeScript, and Express.js, it features cutting-edge design, advanced animations, and exceptional UX/UI that represents the pinnacle of web craftsmanship.

 ## System Architecture